 Multiple people shot at Ramadan event in West Philadelphia, several people in custody, police say

-PHILADELPHIA (CBS) - Multiple people were shot at a large gathering at 47th Street and Girard Avenue in West Philadelphia's Parkside section Wednesday afternoon, according to police.
-A source told CBS Philadelphia the shooting happened at the end of a Ramadan event.
+PHILADELPHIA (CBS) - Multiple people were shot at the end of a Ramadan event at 47th Street and Girard Avenue in West Philadelphia's Parkside section Wednesday afternoon, according to police.

 Police said several people are in custody.